c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account in model

 ## Completed Todo
+- Center images
+- Make log in/out link float to right of top nav bar
+- Admin menu should be a drop-down toward right of top nav bar
+- Find a better markdown quick reference.
+Should I write one?
 - "Post successful" should bring us back to single-page post
 - Make "Full post and comments" link better
 - Fix display of bullets in post body